 - 1. Contractor is required to maintain a Value-Based Incentive Program, which shall be used to incentivize Participating Providers and Preferred Providers for high-quality care delivery and support investments in quality improvement activities for Members.
 The program consists of: - a.
-A DVHA-funded Value Based Incentive Fund of up to \$2.0 million, from which DVHA shall issue monthly value-based payments to Participating Providers and Preferred Providers based on Contractor's Board of Managers (BOM)-approved quality initiatives throughout the Performance Year.
-The Parties intend for these payments to be made monthly and DVHA shall take all reasonable actions to make those payments on a monthly basis.
-Of the \$2.0 million Value Based Incentive Fund, \$500,000 in value-based payments shall be issued by DVHA to Vermont designated mental health agencies based on Contractor's BOM-approved targets and methodology.
-Specific to the \$500,000 in value-based payments, designated mental health agencies will be evaluated on HSA performance on three measures related to follow-up care: 1) 30-day Follow-up after Emergency Department Visit for substance use (FUA), 2) 30-day Follow-up after Emergency Department Visit for Mental Illness (FUM), and 3) Follow-up after Hospitalization for Mental Illness 7 Day Rate (FUH)). - b.
+A DVHA-funded Value Based Incentive Fund of up to \$2.0 million, from which Contractor shall issue monthly value-based payments to Participating Providers and Preferred Providers based on Contractor's Board of Managers (BOM)-approved quality initiatives throughout the Performance Year.
+The Parties intend for these payments to be made monthly and Contractor shall take all reasonable actions to make those payments on a monthly basis.
+Contractor shall provide DVHA with reporting on quality performance and payment distribution quarterly throughout the Performance Year.
+Contractor will return any unspent Value Based Incentive Funds to DVHA through the Performance Year reconciliation process.
+Of the \$2.0 million Value Based Incentive Fund, \$500,000 in value-based payments shall be issued by Contractor to Vermont designated mental health agencies based on Contractor's BOM-approved targets and methodology.
+Specific to the \$500,000 in value-based payments. designated mental health agencies will be evaluated on HSA performance on three measures related to follow-up care: 1) 30-day Follow-up after Emergency Department Visit for Substance Use (FUA), 2) 30-day Follow-up after Emergency Department Visit for Mental Illness (FUM), and 3) Follow-up after Hospitalization for Mental Illness - 7 Day Rate (FUH). - b.
 A calculation performed at the end of the Performance Year as part of the Year-End Reconciliation process described in Section VI(5)(j) below, whereby the annual ACO quality score is used to determine the Year-End Quality Adjustment.